 - IPL FAQ Citing electronic information

-gives access to the Medscape, Medline, and Drug Reference databases, along with daily medical and psychological news and research.
+Gives access to the Medscape, Medline, and Drug Reference databases, along with daily medical and psychological news and research.
 You may browse or search for an article but must sign in when you select one to read.
 (This requires a user id and password available by contacting the library.)

-is an online Bible resource site packed with the most Bibles and study resources found on the net, everything needed to help you in your study of God’s Word.
+An online Bible resource site packed with the most Bibles and study resources found on the net, everything needed to help you in your study of God’s Word.
 And it is all free.

 - Theological Commons